-As we reflect on Forest View Elementary in its 20th year, it’s a great time to capture Forest View stories, those small moments when we thought, “Aha!
+As we reflect on Forest View Elementary’s 20+ years, it’s a great time to capture Forest View stories, those small moments when we thought, “Aha!
 This is what I love about Forest View.”

 - Tell a story about one of your favorite Forest View moments.

 - Describe your favorite place at Forest View.
 Tell why it’s your favorite place.

 - Think of one word that best describes Forest View.